abhinavsinha1991/kubeadm-with-lxc/README.md

-# kubeadm-with-lxc
+# kubeadm-with-lxc or VMs

+## Note: If you want to setup K8s using kuebadm using VMs rather than LXC containers, ensure there is network connectivity between the VMs and start directly from step 5.1.
+Also, ignore LXC commands in step 6.

-#### Assumptions: you're using a Ubuntu 20.04 LTS as the host mahcine to host your LXC containers.
+#### Assumptions: you're using a Ubuntu 20.04 LTS as the host machine to host your LXC containers.

 ## 1. Verify LXC version: